openupthecloud/system/step-3-projects/cloud-dev-environment.md

-# Project Idea: Cloud Development Environment
+# Project Idea: Cloud Environment

 **Overview:** Create your own custom development environment using technology like: